JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 ## Updating the policy

 Finally, you need to implement the learning function by implementing `RLBase.optimise!(p::YourPolicyType, batch::NamedTuple)` (see that it is called by `optimise!(agent)` then `RLBase.optimise!(p::YourPolicyType, b::Trajectory)`).
-In principle you can do the update at other stages by overload the `(agent::Agent)` but this is not recommended because the trajectory may not be consistent and samples from could be incorrect.
-Be sure to know what you are doing.
+In principle you can do the update at other stages by overload the `(agent::Agent)` but this is not recommended because the trajectory may not be consistent and samples could be incorrect.
+If you choose to do it, make sure to know what you are doing.

+## ReinforcementLearningTrajectories

+Trajectories are handled in a stand-alone package called [ReinforcementLearningTrajectories](https://github.com/JuliaReinforcementLearning/ReinforcementLearningTrajectories.jl).
+Refer to its documentation (in progress) to learn how to use it.

 ## Using resources from RLCore

-### Learners

-RL algorithms typically differ partially but broadly use the same mechanisms.
+RL algorithms typically only differ partially  but broadly use the same mechanisms.
 The subpackage RLCore contains a lot of utilities that you can reuse to implement your algorithm.

-These are implemented as types that you can impose on certain fields of your own policy type.
+The utils folder contains utilities and extensions to external packages to fit needs that are specific to RL.jl.
+We will not list them all here, but it is a good idea to skim over the files to see what they contain.
+The policies folder notably contains several explorer implementations.
+Here are a few interesting examples:

-`QBasedPolicy` wraps a policy that relies on a Q-Value _learner_ (tabular or approximated) and an _explorer_ .
+- `QBasedPolicy` wraps a policy that relies on a Q-Value _learner_ (tabular or approximated) and an _explorer_ .
 RLCore provides several pre-implemented learners and the most common explorers (such as epsilon-greedy, UCB, etc.).

-If your algorithm use tabular learners, check out the tabular_learner.jl and the tabular_approximator source files.
+- If your algorithm use tabular learners, check out the tabular_learner.jl and the tabular_approximator source files.
 If your algorithms uses deep neural nets then use the `NeuralNetworkApproximator` to wrap an Neural Network and an optimizer.
 Common policy architectures are also provided such as the `GaussianNetwork`.

-Equivalently, the `VBasedPolicy` learner is provided for algorithms that use a state-value function.
+- Equivalently, the `VBasedPolicy` learner is provided for algorithms that use a state-value function.
 Though they are not bundled in the same folder, most approximators can be used with a VBasedPolicy too.

 <!--- ### Batch samplers
  Since this is going to be outdated soon, I'll write this part later on when Trajectories.jl will be done -->

-### Extensions

-The extensions folder contains extensions to external packages to fit needs that are specific to RL.jl.
-Notably, in the Distributions.jl you will find implementations of gaussian log probabilities functions that are both GPU compatible and differentiable and that do not require the overhead of using Distributions.jl structs.
+- In utils/distributions.jl you will find implementations of gaussian log probabilities functions that are both GPU compatible and differentiable and that do not require the overhead of using Distributions.jl structs.

 ## Conventions
 Finally, there are a few "conventions" and good practices that you should follow, especially if you intend to contribute to this package (don't worry we'll be happy to help if needed).